-The University takes an extremely strict approach to misconduct by students.
+The University takes a very strict approach to misconduct by students.
 Part of your education here involves developing your moral compass, and learning to understand and abide by the rules and regulations that govern the University, as well as the world at large.

 Misconduct can be classified as academic or general depending on the circumstances.
-The University’s process for dealing with misconduct is governed by Academic Board Regulation 8 and the Student Academic Integrity and Student General Misconduct policies.
+The University’s process for dealing with misconduct is governed by Academic Board Regulation Part 9, Vice Chancellor Regulation Part 6, and the Student Academic Integrity and Student Conduct policies.

 This information draws upon the material in the Regulations and the University’s policies, and the extensive experience of staff at the Advocacy Service.
 It is designed to be a ‘plain English’ guide to a complex process.
 For specific advice relating to your situation please contact us.